rgitrepo/kubernetes-beginner-to-pro/docs/day9/authentication-and-authorization.md

 ### Conclusion

 Authentication and Authorization (AuthN & AuthZ) are vital components of Kubernetes security, ensuring that only authenticated users can access your cluster and that they can only perform actions they are authorized for.
-Understanding how these processes work and how to implement them using RBAC is essential for managing a secure Kubernetes environment.
+Understanding how these processes work and how to implement them using RBAC and other methods is essential for managing a secure Kubernetes environment.

-This tutorial provided an overview of AuthN and AuthZ, how they are handled in Kubernetes, and practical examples of implementing RBAC.
+This tutorial provided an overview of AuthN and AuthZ, different authorization methods, how they are handled in Kubernetes, and practical examples of implementing RBAC.

 [Back to TOC](#table-of-contents)